Benches require extra effort.

 I want a life of benches.

-I want a life of intention.
-Of effort.
-Of glorious moments of sharing a space with another person because I mean to.
-Of putting up with a bit of the bad to end up with some good.
-Of choosing the extra effort because it’s worth it.
-Of not always seeing the results right away but knowing that they’re coming.
+sharing a space with another person because I mean to.
+Of putting up with a bit of the bad to end up

 I want a life of benches.